- Home

 - No major changes were made to the OSP, F, R-1, R-1(R), RE, R-1S, or R-2 districts.

-- The R-3 District was reorganized.
-A definition for green space was also added to the definitions in Article II to further clarify requirements in this area.
+- A definition for green space was also added to the definitions in Article II to further clarify requirements in this area.
 The definition added was “green space means the area(s) of the site which is not covered by paved surfaces, the principal structure, any accessory structures, and other structures like decks, pools, pergolas, etc. Green space can include landscaping, planting beds, fencing, retaining walls, and similar improvements.”

 - No major changes were made to the business, manufacturing, or N-E districts.